 This is a fact that practitioners of Qigong and Yoga have known for centuries.

-Knowing what breathing technique to facilitate for differing psychological states such as depression, anxiety, and trauma, is a skill.
+Knowing what breathing technique to facilitate for differing psychological states such as depression, anxiety, and trauma, and positive brain change is a skill.
 These are skills that can be easily learnt with a qualified mental health practitioner skilled in breath therapy.